 Now it may seem like an easy ‘yes’ to that question.
 However, the reality is quite different.
-It is getting harder to repair things you own every passing day.
-Repair businesses are trying to improve customer experiences by providing apps, auto repair software etc., but the anti-consumer approaches towards repairability by these manufacturers are a big hurdle.
+Every passing day, it gets harder to repair things you own.
+Auto repair businesses are trying to improve customer experiences by providing apps, auto repair software, etc., but the anti-consumer approaches toward repairability by these manufacturers are a big hurdle.
 In a nutshell, that is what right to repair is about: Giving people the right to repair their things themselves or have a third-party repair shop do it.

 Why is the Right to Repair Movement Even Needed?

 There are no laws against repairing the things you’ve purchased.
 So why are a lot of people protesting to get the right to repair?
 The confusion stems from the name: Right to Repair.
 It’s a little misleading at first.
 Yes, you can repair your stuff, but many companies are actively trying to make repairs harder by making the spare parts scarce or even designing products that are almost impossible to repair.

 Let’s take Tesla as an example.
 Great cars.
 Innovative technology.
 And miles ahead of the competition.
 But, on the downside, you can only get it fixed at Tesla’s own repair centers or Tesla authorized service centers.
 That sounds fair, right?
 Well, yes, but the implications of this are not fair.